 - Can we think without words?

 Language allows us to communicate with one another.
-All of our progress as human beings has been achieved with communication.
+We have achieved all of our progress as human beings with communication.

 There are tens of thousands of languages in the world.
-However, do we need language to think our own thoughts or do we consider concepts without putting them into phrases?
+However, do we need it to think our thoughts, or do we consider concepts without putting them into phrases?